Authentication - Backend Server

 - The client-side application sends a request to any protected API on the backend server.
 The session cookie is automatically included in the request headers.

 - Before reaching the business logic of the requested route, an authentication middleware processes the request.
-The middleware accesses the user's session data, which includes the access token, refresh token, and token expiration time.
-The session data is accessed as follows:
+The middleware accesses the user's session data, which includes the access token, refresh token, and access token expiration time.

-- The middleware checks if the access token is expired.
-If the access token is expired, the middleware makes a request to Wristband's Token Endpoint.
-The request includes the refresh token from the user's session in the request body.
+- The middleware checks if the access token has expired.
+If the access token has expired, the middleware makes a request to Wristband's Token Endpoint to retrieve a new access token.
+In order for the request to succeed, the refresh token from the user's session must be included in the request body.

 - Wristband verifies the refresh token's validity.
-If valid, it generates a new access token and includes it in the response to the backend server.
+If valid, it generates a new access token and includes it in the response.

 - After obtaining a valid access token, the middleware allows the protected API to proceed with its business logic.
-Once the API finishes processing, the session is updated:
+In addition, the session is updated to include the new access token and access token expiration time.

 Handling Refresh Failures